marko-knoebl/slides/src/sections/python-data-science/20-numpy-en.md

 NumPy Arrays vs Python lists:

-Arrays are implemented in C; the entries (e.g. integers) are no Python Objects and are therefore lighter on resources
+Arrays are implemented in C; the entries (e.g. integers) are not Python Objects and are therefore lighter on resources

 ## NumPy